Anchorm/SoulAnchor/txt/judeans.md

 ### what happened to the house of Judah

 Since the house of Judah kept sinning, like the other tribes of Israel in the other kingdom, they were also taken captive and sent to Babylon.
 After the Babylonian captivity we can see more of the this rebellion.
 Their religion went further downhill.
 Some repented and became known as Christians.
-Others and continued to sin untill God destroyed their place in Judea.
+Others continued to sin until God destroyed their place in Judea.
 Some are called Jews in our time.
-Others who are called jews can be traced back to a certain people, the Khazars.
+Others who are called Jews can be traced back to a certain people, the Khazars.
 Can such Khazars claim that they are the descendants of Judah and claim the promises of Israel? <a href="bible:Rom 9">Rom 9</a>

 The Khazars converted to Judaism.
 Just like certain Edomites (e.g. the Herodians).
 Can we say that Ezau/Edom is a Judahite?
 Of course not, but the opposite can be clearly read in the Scriptures, Edom was an enemy of Jacob.
 Chosen by God to be so from the womb where the twins were already struggling with each other.
 A fact that remains important if we want to understand the history of Israel and her future.
 These stories are given for our understanding and are everything but trivial or outdated.
 God tells us what was and is to come and thousands of years are as mere days for Him.